jameslieu/jameslieu.github.io/_posts/2014-12-29-what-is-polymorphism.md

 What is polymorphism?
 I've found that this question in particular is asked quite frequently in tech interviews.
 I was asked this in a phone interview once and I did not know the answer to this unfortunately.
 I believe that it was this question that prevented me from getting to the next stage of the interview, so of course I decided to look into it.

 Polymorphism essentially means <em>many forms</em> and is one of the fundamental features of object oriented programming.
-It lets us automatically do the correct behavior even if what we're working with could take one of many different forms, simply put; it means being able to send the same massage and get different results.
+It lets us automatically do the correct behavior even if what we're working with could take one of many different forms, simply put; it means being able to send the same message and get different results.
 Here's the most basic example I've found; the <strong>+</strong> operator.

 In Ruby the <strong>+</strong> operator will <em>behave</em> differently depending on how you use it.